percona/mongo_terraform_ansible/terraform/aws/README.md

     aws configure
     ```

-3. Upload your SSH key to AWS platform

-    Login to [AWS console](aws.amazon.com), go to `EC2` -> `Network & Security` -> `Key Pairs`.
-Select the `Actions`  buttion and click the `Import key pair` button.
-Upload your public SSH key and write down the associated username.
-This user and key will be used to login to the instances created.

-4. Clone this repository on your machine and `cd` to it
+3. Clone this repository on your machine and `cd` to it

     ```
     cd mongo_terraform_ansible/terraform/aws
     ```

-5. Initialize Terraform
+4. Initialize Terraform

     ```
     terraform init